 Once you know how much you are actually going to need, you have a target and you have a tangible figure to strive for.
 I recommend going through this process for each one of the destinations that you are considering.

-Truth be told, no destination will cost the same and it is possible that one of your short list destinations is just too far out of budget for you on this go around.
-This is why I recommend having a couple most wanted places and then factoring budget for all of them.
+Truth be told, no destination will cost the same and it is possible that one of your shortlist destinations is just too far out of budget for you on this go around.
+This is why I recommend having a couple of most wanted places and then factoring budget for all of them.

-Then all you need to decide is which ones fit for your desire and budget.
+Then all you need to decide is which ones fit your desire and budget.